JakeSidSmith/react-monkey-patching/README.md

 ## Setup

-To install dependencies & run a dev server run the following commands
+To install dependencies & run a dev server run the following commands.

 ```shell
 npm install
 npm start
 ```

+This will allow you to use JSX and ES6 syntax in any of the files in the `src/js/` directory, and less in the `src/less/` directory.

+Any file changes will automatically reload the examples.

 ## Experiment